Kanban Inventory Management: what it is and how it works

 In the case of bulky materials (e.g. sheet metal, glass panels, industrial cables) the containers are represented by crates, reels, pallets or other units.

-When selecting the container, you must also establish the number of standard pieces that will go inside for each material.
+When selecting the container, you must also establish the standard quantity that will go inside for each material.

 Casket body Large box type G 1 case body